 It’s important to recognize this quickly and then stop the bleeding.
 Tack, take sterns and look at your options.
 Unless you are utterly convinced that left is the way to go, in that case, suck it up and sail fast, Better to go slow the right way than fast the wrong way.

-- Talk about risk-taking in a start, e.g balance that with the favoured end, clear air, favoured side of the course.
+- Talk about risk-taking at a start, e.g balance that with the favoured end, clear air, and favoured side of the course.